AMANDA VALENTINE | Valentine Valentine

 Eric A Bornhop | Nashville, TN

 Eric Bornhop began his fashion career apprenticing under legendary designer/tailor Manuel in 2012.
 Inspired by everything beautiful, Eric launches his menswear line “Eric Adler” in NFW 2014, which mixes muted traditional styles with loud adornment for a wildly alluring combination.

 European inspired and Nashville cultivated, Eric Adler is a menswear designer grown from the idea that style is for the everyday.
 Always tastefully bold, Eric Adler presents a collection of fine men’s garments suited for the Tastemaker.

 Each Fanny & June hat is made by hand by Anna Zeitlin in Nashville using traditional couture millinery techniques down to the smallest detail.
 Silk flowers adorning the hats are crafted petal by petal.
 Fanny & June works in a variety of styles and materials including straw, silk, sanity and felt.

 Lagilelei Nadeau | Chicago, IL

-The LAGI NADEAU collection blends high-end sophistication with feminine styling.
+The Nadeau collection blends high-end sophistication with feminine styling.
 This distinct style is emphasized by the designer's use of luxurious fabrications mixed with interesting detailing.
-Nadeau creates high quality, authentic pieces made in the USA, for women who have a strong sense of self and style.
+Nadeau creates high quality pieces made in the USA, for women who have a strong sense of self and style.